 - 2 cloves garlic, minced

-- 2 slices gluten-free and vegan bread, broken up into small pieces - equates to approximately 1 cup of broken up bread pieces (feel free to use non GF sliced bread if you are not gluten-free)
+- 2 slices gluten-free bread, broken up into small pieces - equates to approximately 1 cup of broken up bread pieces (feel free to use non GF bread if you are not avoiding gluten)

 - Preheat oven to 400° F and line a baking sheet with parchment paper.